Come on, show us what you got.

 - How can we afford to offer the space for next to nothing?
 The owners of the building let us use the space free of charge, Toolbox Creative is doing their part to make Fort Collins a better to place to live by managing the bookings, web site, PR and marketing and we have a bevy of volunteers that help make it happen.

-- You will be sharing the space with other creative souls — so an open mind an collaborative spirit is required!
+- You will be sharing the space with other creative souls — so an open mind and collaborative spirit is required!

 What’s in it for you?

 You get to use this space to showcase your talents.
-Fees are based on a sliding scale (and yes, volunteering can count as “payment”).
 You can apply to use the space more than once.
 In addition to the store front exposure in Old Town Fort Collins, you may display posters, hand out brochures, promote your web site, use the space to share your talent with the world.
 In return, we’ll promote you on the Art Lab web site, and be there to cheer you on.

 Individuals or groups that use the space will be asked to supply high resolution images (jpegs via email) and a short description that best represent themselves, their performance or creative project.
 This information and imagery will serve as the basis for our promotion of the project and inclusion in the Art Lab site.